ltodorov/primes/README.md

 # primes
-Utility functions for working with prime number
+Utility functions for working with prime numbers

 ## Scripts